ewerspej/epj.RouteGenerator/README.md

 For situations like these, the Route Generator exposes a second attribute called `[ExtraRoute]` and it takes a single argument representing the name of the route.
 You may not pass null, empty strings or whitespace as well as special characters.
 Duplicates will be ignored.

-If an extra route is specified whose name doesn't match any existing class name, you will have to provide a type to the attribute in order to include it in the generated `Routes.RouteTypenames` dictionary.
+If an extra route is specified whose name doesn't match any existing class name, you will have to provide a type to the attribute in order to include it in the generated `Routes.RouteTypeMap` dictionary.

 ```c#
 namespace RouteGeneratorSample;